rbaltrusch/natscript/README.md

 # Natscript Interpreter

-This is Natscript, a custom interpreted language with a free, natural language-like syntax that lends itself to prosaic code, such as:
+This is Natscript, a custom cross-platform, dynamic interpreted language with a free, natural language-like syntax that lends itself to prosaic code, such as:

 ```powershell
 define function main as {